bastienvinh/xcode-iphone-learning-/README.md

+# Introduction
 Some exercice to learn IOS.
-Nothing more, to be more familiar with xcode
+Nothing more, to be more familiar with xcode.
+There are from a course.

 # Projects